-Ukrainian Archives: Road to Palestine reflects the essential dynamism of Jewish political and social life in interwar Poland from its development following the reestablishment of Polish independence in 1918 through the Holocaust and focuses on one of the most politicised Jewish communities of interwar Poland: Eastern Galician Jewry and its capital in Lviv, which was then the third largest city in Poland.
-One should note the variety of designations given to the city of Lviv through history: 'Lemberg' under Austrian rule (1772-1918), it became 'Lwów' in the Polish Republic (1918-1939), 'Lvov' in the Soviet Union (1945-1991), and finally 'Lviv' in independent Ukraine (1991-).
+Ukrainian Archives: Road to Palestine reflects the essential dynamism of Jewish political and social life in interwar Poland from its development following the re-establishment of Polish independence in 1918 through the Holocaust.
+The collection focuses on one of the most politicized Jewish communities of interwar Poland: Eastern Galician Jewry and its capital in Lviv, which was then the third-largest city in Poland.
+One should note the variety of designations given to the city of Lviv throughout history: "Lemberg" under Austrian rule (1772-1918), "Lwów" in the Polish Republic (1918-1939), "Lvov" in the Soviet Union (1945-1991), and finally "Lviv" in independent Ukraine.
 For clarity, the city will be most often referred to by its contemporary name, Lviv.

-The former Austrian Galicia became a Polish territory after the war: West Galicia became part of the restored 'Second Republic' of Poland in 1918, while East Galicia was reclaimed and recaptured by the Poles after the Polish-Soviet war and internationally recognised as Polish in 1923.
-East Galicia was made up of three provinces (Wojewódzstvo), 'Lwów,' 'Tarnopol,' and 'Stanisławów,' each with several districts (powiaty).
+The former Austrian Galicia became a Polish territory after the war: West Galicia became part of the restored "Second Republic" of Poland in 1918, while East Galicia was reclaimed and recaptured by the Poles after the Polish-Soviet war and internationally recognized as Polish in 1923.
+East Galicia was made up of three provinces (Wojewódzstvo), "Lwów," "Tarnopol," and "Stanisławów," each with several districts (powiaty).